 Required Text and Readings

-Additional readings: In addition to above textbooks, other course materials including additional readings will be posted to Blackboard each week.
+Journal Articles: In addition to above textbook, other course materials including additional readings will be posted on Canvas each week.
 Readings should be completed for the week they are assigned.

-Attendance: Class attendance will not be formally taken.
-However, participation in class discussions will be a proxy for attendance and this may influence your final grade.
 You are allowed three non-penalized absences during the semester.
-Students who miss more than three classes, regardless of the reason, will have their semester grade reduced by one grade.
-In the event of absence, you will be responsible for all information presented in class.
+Students who miss more than three classes, regardless of the reason, will have their semester grades reduced by one grade.

-Use of laptops in class for taking notes: Use of laptops in class is allowed for taking notes only.
-Other uses—like surfing the web or checking email—can be a distraction to those around you and are not permitted.
+Use of laptops in class for taking notes: Use of laptops and cell phone in class is not permitted.